KittyCAD/geometric-constraint-playground/docs/design-doc.md

 - Fully determined when $m = n$; equal numbers of equations and unknowns.
 - Overdetermined when $m > n$; more equations than unknowns.

-However, it should be noted that this doesn't hold up—because we are interested in the linearly independent components, as are revelead by the matrix's rank.
+However, it should be noted that this doesn't hold up—because we are interested in the linearly independent components, as are revealed by the matrix's rank.

 ### 5.3.2 Tikhonov Regularisation

-For the underdetermined systems case, where there are more variables than linearly independent constraints, there are infinitely many possible solutions.
+For the underdetermined systems case, where there are infinitely many possible solutions, we need a stable way to choose one.
+The standard Newton step $J \\Delta x = -F(x)$ is ill-posed.
+Instead, we solve the corresponding linear least-squares problem using the normal equations, which for underdetermined systems must be regularised.

-The underlying linear solve at each step is analogous to solving the normal equation $(J^T J)\delta x = -J^T r$, where $r$ is our error/residual vector.
-To handle underdetermined systems, we can use Tikhonov regularisation, which modifies the equation to $(J^T J + \lambda^2 I)\delta x = -J^T r$.

-The $\lambda^2 I$ term is a positive diagonal matrix that ensures the combined matrix is invertible and stabilises the solution.
-This pushes the solver toward a solution that has a minimal deviation from its initial state, effectively finding the 'closest' (minimum-norm) valid solution (wrt. initial positions) when degrees of freedom exist.
+Tikhonov regularisation modifies the equation to $(J^T J + \\lambda^2 I)\\delta x = -J^T r$, where $r$ is the residual vector $F(x_n)$.
+The $\\lambda^2 I$ term is a small diagonal matrix that ensures the system is invertible and stable.
+This pushes the solver toward a solution that has a minimal deviation from its initial state, effectively finding the 'closest' (minimum-norm) valid solution when degrees of freedom exist.

 ### 5.4 Recommended Solver Approach: Sparse Newton's Method

-Given the nature of geometric constraint problems, where any given constraint typically only involves a small subset of the total variables, the resulting Jacobian matrix is likely to be very sparse.
+Given the nature of geometric constraint problems, where any given constraint typically only involves a small subset of the total variables, the resulting Jacobian matrix is very sparse.
 This sparsity is a critical feature to exploit for performance.

 A dense solver would waste significant computation on zero-value entries, whereas a sparse solver will only operate on the non-zero elements.

-While methods like Gauss-Newton or Levenberg-Marquardt are effective, a **sparse Newton's method** approach is recommended.
-I am led to believe that modern sparse implementations of these algorithms are well-suited to the structure of geometric constraint problems.
+Therefore, a **sparse Newton's method** approach (or a related algorithm like Trust Region Reflective, which handles sparse Jacobians) is recommended.
+Modern sparse implementations of these algorithms are well-suited to the structure of geometric constraint problems.

 ### 5.5 Notes on Third Party Solvers